bertramdev/asset-pipeline/sass-asset-pipeline/README.md

 Configuration
 -------------

-For now, configuration is not really supported.
+Configuration is only supported for two properties:
+* sass.sourceComments = true
+* sass.outputStyle = OutputStyle.EXPANDED, OutputStyle.COMPACT, OutputStyle.COMPRESSED or OutputStyle.NESTED

 Usage
 -----
 Simply create `scss` or `sass` files in your assets folder.

 Things to be done
 -----------------

-* Add configuration options
+* Add more configuration options
 * Find a way to generate proper source maps with full paths